akarshsrivastava/stock-price-prediction-LSTM/README.md

 # Software and Libraries
 For this project, I have used the following software and Python libraries:

-Python 2.7
+1.Python 2.7
-NumPy
+2. NumPy
-pandas
+3. pandas
+4. Matplotlib
-Keras
+5. Keras
-Tensor-flow
+6. Tensor-flow
-Jupyter Notebook
+7. Jupyter Notebook